waltertamboer/docker-test-fs-privileges/README.md

 A test with Docker I did to see how I can change file permissions of files created by Docker.

+## Problem

+After installing the composer dependencies, the `vendor` folder will be created but it will be owned by root.
+This is the problem.

 ## Build

 ```bash